NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 #### 4. AboutUs

-The AboutUs model contains the setup:
+The AboutUs model has the following setup:

-- name: name of the entry.
+- title: name of the entry.
 - description: content for the current entry.
 - added_on: automated date on when entry was added in.
 - is_valid: whether the current about us content is displayed or not.